-If you owe recapture taxes or the tax on lump-sum distributions, see the instructions on page 33 to complete the Tax Liability Schedule on Form 2, page 8, to figure the amount you need to report on line 18.
+If you owe recapture taxes or the tax on lump-sum distributions, see the instructions on page 35 to complete the Tax Liability Schedule on Form 2, page 8, to figure the amount you need to report on line 18.

-Nonresidents and part-year residents: See the instructions on pages 28 through 33 to complete the Tax Liability and the Nonresident/Part-Year Resident Ratio Schedules and report the amount of tax liability on line 18.
+Nonresidents and part-year residents: See the instructions on pages 30 through 35 to complete the Nonresident/Part-Year Resident Ratio and Tax Liability Schedules and report the amount of tax liability on line 18.
 Include Form 2, page 8, with your return.

 Line 19-Nonrefundable Credits.
-For information about nonrefundable credits, including the capital gains credit and credit for taxes paid to another state, see the instructions on page 34.
+For information about nonrefundable credits, including the capital gains credit and credit for taxes paid to another state, see the instructions on page 37.